 The following regulations apply to all graduate degree programs.
 Specific academic and curricular requirements of individual degree programs are given in the departmental listings of this catalog.

-6. A thesis, project, or final comprehensive examination must be completed.
-A minimum of four and a maximum of six semester units shall be allowed for a thesis or project.
-Failure of the comprehensive examination or thesis requirement is failure of both options.
-Thus, a student failing the comprehensive examination may not proceed to the thesis/project option or vice versa.
-Once a student has completed a semester of enrollment towards fulfillment of either the comprehensive examination or thesis/project option, the student may not change from one option to the other without the approval of the faculty concerned, the department chair, and the appropriate dean or designee.
+8. Complete a thesis or project subject to all requisite approvals or pass a final, comprehensive examination.
+Some programs require both a final, comprehensive examination and either a thesis or project.
+Others allow students a choice between a thesis option and a non-thesis, comprehensive examination option.
+CSULB will award a minimum of three and a maximum of six semester units for the successful completion of a thesis or project.
+All thesis or project units must be specified as either credit/no credit only or letter grade only by the department.
+If a department selects the letter grade option the student must earn at least a "B." Failure of either the comprehensive examination or thesis/project requirement is failure of both options.
+In other words, a student failing the comprehensive examination may not proceed to the thesis or project option or vice versa.
+Once a student has completed a semester of enrollment toward fulfillment of either the comprehensive examination or thesis option, the student may not change from one option to the other without the approval of the graduate advisor, the department chair, and the appropriate dean or designee.

-8. All requirements of the degree program must be completed within seven years of the date the student program was initiated, i.e., the date (semester) when the earliest course appearing on the student program was completed.
-An extension of time beyond the limit may be granted by the Vice Provost for Academic Affairs and Dean of Graduate Studies or his/her designee if warranted by individual circumstances and if the outdated work is validated by comprehensive examination in the relevant course or subject field work, or such other demonstration of competence as may be prescribed by the department and/or college.
+9. Complete all requirements of the degree program within seven (7) years of the date the student initiated the program (i.e., the date [semester] when the student first completed a course appearing on the student’s program of study).
+The dean of graduate studies or designee may grant an exception to this requirement if warranted by individual circumstances and if the student re-validates the outdated work by re-taking the course, passing a comprehensive examination in the relevant course or subject field work, or fulfilling such other demonstrations of competence as may be prescribed by the department in its approved policy on revalidation.

 Note: Graduate Studies 700 may only be used to fulfill the enrollment requirement if the applicant has completed all degree program courses prior to the semester of graduation.
 An incomplete grade not otherwise resolved prior to graduation will automatically revert to the letter grade indicated on the "Requirements for Assigning an Incomplete Grade" form.
 A course with an unresolved grade of RP (Report in Progress) will remain on the transcript but will be removed from the student's program of study.
 Incomplete grades cannot be resolved after graduation.